astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 {numref}`secLenCon`).
 How can this be?
 The difference lies in what we mean by "length."

-Imagine that the leftmost and rightmost column of events lie upon vertical worldlines that represent the left and right ends of an object at rest.
+Return the relative speed slider to zero.
+Now imagine that the leftmost and rightmost column of events lie upon vertical worldlines that represent the left and right ends of an object at rest.
 Then the magenta sphere and the blue sphere are in the same place, and are separated from the cyan sphere by the same spatial distance.
 However, the cyan and blue events are simultaneous, so we define the length of the object by the locations in space of these events.
 The magenta event is the same distance away from the cyan event as the blue event, and therefore its location on the horizontal also measures the length of the object.

 If you increase the relative speed $\beta_R$ to about $0.67$, you will see that although the blue event is much further away, it also happens